 I will add to those other bloggers and rave about this product.
 Bogart has made two amazing devices that pair really well.
 The controller and meter talk to one another through a standard 4-conductor phone cable (aren’t these extinct?!) :).
 This allows the user to see power generation and consumption in real-time directly on the meter.
 The solar controller through the input on the meter does a great job of using the specs for your specific battery and customizing the different phases of the battery.
 This allows the charge controller to charge the batteries to the battery manufacturer’s specifications.
 Making sure to reach a max charge in a way that maximizes the longevity of those expensive batteries.
 These aren’t cheap devices, but some of their competition is way pricier.
 There are also cheaper charge controllers out there but why get chintzy on something that maintains your super expensive batteries.

-Like I said in the video on the first page of the post, the only issue that I have had with this system was the phone cable not being made correctly.
+Like I said in the video on the first page of the post, the only issue that I have had with this system was the phone cable not being manufactured correctly.
 The 4-conductor cable is how the meter talks to the charge controller.
 The charge controller was working, but I had no way to see what it was doing.
 It was an easy fix and I am sure that this isn’t a common issue.
-I just had a bad luck of the draw.
+I just had bad luck of the draw.